Open Search

 Be honest.
 Know from the beginning that therapy sessions are safe and confidential.
 Clinical counselors are trained to listen objectively and without judgment, but also to ask probing questions.
 If the therapist digs into a hidden part of your life, don’t lie to evade uncomfortable issues.
 As mentioned earlier, positive change only comes if you’re truly open to it, and sometimes that means you will feel uncomfortable when discussing certain topics.
 Being honest allows you to get more out of your sessions and better connect with the therapist.
 If he or she is overlooking things you’d hoped to address, or if the two of you just aren’t clicking, let the therapist know.

-If you’re planning to become a clinical counselor, Alliant International University’s California School of Professional Psychology (CSPP) can help.
+If you’re planning to become a good therapist or a clinical counselor, the California School of Professional Psychology (CSPP) at Alliant International University can help.
+There are several areas of mental health services you can specialize such as couples counseling, family counseling, group therapy, and many more.
 At Alliant you can earn your MA in Clinical Counseling and become a California Licensed Professional Clinical Counselor (LPCC).
 Find out more by calling (866) 825-5426.

 Become a Clinical Counselor Today